ViktoriaKondrashova1/rsschool-cv/cv.md

 - **Online Media**
   2019 - current time
   - Translation and editorial work.
 Translation of articles from English to Russian.
 Editing of articles: creating article structure (title, introduction, conclusion), correction of grammatical and stylistic mistakes, copywriting and rewriting of materials.
-  - Content-managment.
+  - Content-management.
 Adding articles to the site and html-coding.

 ### Education: